 The Butler men's basketball, women's basketball and volleyball teams plays their home matches in historic Hinkle Fieldhouse, which is located on Butler's campus, northeast of the residence halls and main portion of campus.
 Less than a mile's walk from anywhere on campus, Hinkle is accessible to all students and plays host to exciting athletic competition each year.

-Hinkle Fieldhouse has reigned as one of the nation’s great sports arenas for more than six decades.
-The classic facility was constructed in 1928 and was the nation's largest basketball arena at that time.
-The legendary building has stood the test of time, maintaining the splendor, character and atmosphere that made it one of the nation’s most famous basketball arenas nearly a century.
+Hinkle Fieldhouse has reigned as one of the nation’s great sports arenas for more than eight decades.
+The classic facility was constructed in 1928 and it has stood up to the test of time, maintaining the splendor, character and atmosphere that made it one of the nation’s most famous basketball arenas for nearly a century.
 And during the summer of 2014, the Fieldhouse underwent a major $36 million renovation that provided significant upgrades and improvements to make a great facility even better!

 The Fieldhouse, which remained virtually unchanged for more than 60 years after its original construction, received its first major face-lift during the summer of 1989.
-Among the changes to the historical building were new chair back seats in the lower arena, new doors and windows on the south side of the exterior, new offices for basketball, volleyball and sports information and marketing, a training room and locker rooms off the main arena, a VIP lounge, a repaved parking lot, outside landscaping, extensive interior painting and a new public address system.
-The renovation was geared toward upgrading the facility, while retaining the history and nostalgia of the home of "Hoosier Hysteria."
+Among the changes to the historical building were new chair-back seats in the lower arena, new doors and windows on the south side of the exterior, new basketball offices, a training room and locker rooms off the main arena, a VIP lounge, repaved parking lot, outside landscaping, extensive interior painting and a new public address system.
+Additional improvements included a new weight room, new football offices, sports information/marketing offices, and administrative offices.

 The original construction of Butler Fieldhouse was part of a massive project designed to give Butler one of the finest athletic plants in the nation.
-The project was financed by a corporation of 41 prominent and farsighted Indianapolis businessmen, who viewed the facility as a gift not only to Butler to the city of Indianapolis.
+The project was financed by a corporation of 41 prominent and farsighted Indianapolis businessmen.
 Completion of the Fieldhouse was guaranteed when Butler signed a lease agreement with the Indiana High School Athletic Association allowing the high school state tournament to be played in the massive new facility.
 Butler’s association with the IHSAA continued from 1928 to 1971, with a brief interruption during the war years, 1943-45.

-Butler played its first basketball game in the Fieldhouse on March 7, 1928, defeating Notre Dame 21-13 in overtime.
-Since the Fieldhouse was not entirely completed at that time, the building dedication was held off until Dec.
-21, 1928.
-The name of the facility was changed in 1966 from Butler Fieldhouse to Hinkle Fieldhouse in honor of Butler’s legendary coach and athletic director, Paul D. “Tony” Hinkle, who built the University’s athletic fame over nearly half a century.
+Butler played its first basketball game in the Fieldhouse on March 7, 1928, defeating Notre Dame 21-13, in overtime.
+Since the Fieldhouse was not entirely completed at that time, the building dedication was held off until December 21, 1928.
+The name of the facility was changed in 1966 from Butler Fieldhouse to Hinkle Fieldhouse in honor of Butler’s legendary coach and athletic director Paul D. “Tony” Hinkle, who built the University’s athletic fame over nearly half a century.

-During the summer of 1987, Hinkle Fieldhouse again received national attention, this time as the site for the volleyball competition at the tenth Pan American Games.
-The largest crowd ever to see a volleyball match in the United States (14,500) gathered to see the United States defeat Cuba in the men’s gold medal match.
+During the summer of 1987, Hinkle Fieldhouse again received national and international attention as the site for the volleyball competition at the tenth Pan American Games.
+The largest crowd (14,500) ever to see a volleyball match in the United States gathered in the Fieldhouse to see the USA defeat Cuba in the men’s gold medal match.